-Your current situation can be depicted as "Enthusiasm" transforming into "Influence (Wooing)".
+Your current situation can be depicted as "The Well" transforming into "Oppression (Exhaustion)".

-In front of you lies "Thunder" which transforms into "Lake".
-That means that movement, initiative, and action are being transformed into joy, pleasure, and attraction.
-Behind you lies "Earth" which transforms into "Mountain".
-That means that docility and receptivity are being transformed into stillness and obstruction.
+In front of you lies "Water" which transforms into "Lake".
+That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
+Behind you lies "Wind" which transforms into "Water".
+That means that penetration and following are being transformed into danger and the unknown.

 The Situation